umbraco/UmbracoDocs/Reference/Common-Pitfalls/index.md

 * Hit counters to track the number of times your page has been viewed - use something like Google Analytics for this or a custom database table
 * Creating new nodes for form submissions - this should be stored in a custom database table
-* Importing lots of data into Umbraco content nodes that could easily just be stored in a custom database table (i.e. it's not going to be edited).
+* Importing lots of data into Umbraco content nodes that could be stored in a custom database table (i.e. it's not going to be edited).
 In some cases this might be ok but many times we've seen bulk imports occur on an hourly/daily schedule which is generally unnecessary.

 ## Processing during startup